angela-d/letsencrypt-intranet-automation/automating-letsencrypt-wildcard.md

 Create a key:

-**On Ubuntu 16.04, generating a key with dnssec-keygen will take forever.
+**On Ubuntu 16.04 (was in use at the time of documenting), generating a key with dnssec-keygen will take forever.
 Using /dev/urandom will significantly speed up the process.
 Run this as a non-root / non-sudo user.**
 ```bash
 dnssec-keygen  -r /dev/urandom -a HMAC-SHA512 -b 512 -n HOST example.com
 ```